emilyjspencer/dancewear-app/README.md

 At present, when adding and editing reviews and blog posts - we are selecting a user and a date.
 Once authentication is implemented - the application will know who is logged in and the author information and publishing time will be read from that.

+# Testing

+### Java testing

+Will use JUnit to write unit tests the Java code

+### React testing

+Will use the React Testing Library and Jest.
+React Testing library provides a virtual FOM for the tests.
+Jest is the test runner - used to find, run the tests, determines whether the test pass or fail.
+Enzyme will not be use since this project uses React v 18 and Enzyme is not compatible with React v 18

+Unit tests will be written for the more complex methods, and methods defined in the services etc

+Functional tests will be written for most of the React code.

+### E2E tests

+Cypress will be used